Konrad Wolf Film University of Babelsberg

-Different departments have been established in order to expand research, teaching, and studies, as well as for the improvement of its national and international affiliations.
+Various departments expand research, teaching, and studies, as well as the improvement of national and international affiliations.
 Among them are the Institute for Artistic Research (Institut für künstlerische Forschung) and the Potsdam Film Museum (Filmmusem Potsdam).
 With the same objective, the university is also affiliated with the Erich Pommer Institute and the Institute for Career Research and Business Planning in Media (Institut für Berufsforschung und Unternehmensplanung Medien).

 History

 The institution was founded on 1 November 1954 as a German Academy of Film Art (Deutsche Hochschule für Filmkunst) at Babelsberg Palace in Potsdam-Babelsberg, and in 1969, it was renamed the Film and Television Academy of the GDR.
 In 1985, it was named after director Konrad Wolf; the institute was renamed in 1990 to Academy for Film and Television.

 On 8 July 2014, the school was granted university status and renamed Konrad Wolf Film University of Babelsberg, after 60 years of existence.

 Historically, the head of the university was given the title of rector, but in May 2000, this post was renamed president.
 The first rector of the university was Kurt Maetzig, from 1954 to 1964.
 He was replaced by Konrad Schwalbe, who headed the film school until 1969.
 Lutz Köhlert (1969–1973), Peter Ulbrich (1973–1980), Konrad Schwalbe (1980–1986), and Lothar Bisky (1986–1990) were successors until the reunification of Germany.
 From 1990 until 1995, the rector was Wolf-Dieter Panse.
 His successor and first president, from 2000 until 2013, was Dieter Wiedemann.
 Since 2013, the first woman to lead the university has been economist Susanne Stürmer.